bmuller/climate-example/README.md

 $> yarn add file:../climate-cli
 ```

 This will mean that the local climate-cli folder will be used in this project.
+Also, you should copy the `env` file to `.env` and fill in the secrets.

 # To Run